rafaelpernil2/StatefulPromises/README.md

 #### doneCallback?(response: T): T

-This function is executed when the promise is valid (validate returns true) and was fulfilled previously.
+This function is executed when the promise is fulfilled and valid (validate returns true).
 The syntax is inspired by JQuery Promises.

 Example:
 ```typescript